antonmil/dctracking/README.md

 Running
 =======

+Start Matlab and run

+	installDCTracker;

-Now all should be set to run the tracker.
+Now all should be set up.
+You can start the tracker with.
-From Matlab, run

     [metrics2d, metrics3d, allen, stateInfo, sceneInfo] = ...
-		swDCTracker('scenes/scene3D.ini','config/default3dSimple.ini');
+		sceneInfo]=swDCTracker('scenes/TUD-Campus.ini','config/default2dSimple.ini');

 The output should be similar to the one in logs/log_scene3D.txt.
 Note that both discrete inference and continuous minimization may lead to slightly different final results, depending on the current